 WE Family Offices’ onboarding process

-To contact WE Family Offices, fill out the contact form provided on the firm’s website or call the Miami or New York office, depending on your location.
+- Contact the firm: To contact WE Family Offices, fill out the contact form provided on the firm’s website or call the Miami or New York office, depending on your location.
 Potential clients can also find a wealth of information about the firm’s services, fees and philosophies on its FAQ page.

-Once established as clients, the firm says your advisor will regularly be in touch.
+- Stay in touch on a regular basis: Once established as clients, the firm says your advisor will regularly be in touch.
 Clients can expect to meet with their advisor at least quarterly to discuss their portfolio.
 Every year, advisors and the senior management team sit down with clients for a comprehensive review.